jocerfranquiz/criba/README.md

 `to_markdown()` is **best-effort, RAG-oriented**: it infers headings from font-size clusters, bold/italic from font weight and name, and inlines image references.
-The goal is retrieval quality, not visual fidelity — faithful Markdown/HTML rendering is a separate concern built on top of the JSON.
+The goal is retrieval quality, not visual fidelity.
+Faithful Markdown/HTML rendering is a separate concern built on top of the JSON.

 ### API reference